samiemostafavi/wireless-pr3d/measurements/campaign2/prepare-EP5G.md

 * Advantech-01
 * Worker-01

-Create 2 volumes, one for the edge server and one for the end-node.
+Create 1 volume for the edge server.
 * edge-volume
-* endnode01-volume

 ## Bring Up the edge server on Worker-01